-At IMFAR this year it sounded as if there were some outstanding presentations about the involvement of microglia in autism.
+At IMFAR this year there were some outstanding presentations about the involvement of microglia in autism.
 Microglia were once thought to be merely the “glue” that kept neurons together.
 We now know that they are rather complex communication network for neurons.
 They are the first line defense of our immune reactions and one of our most primitive abilities to respond and adapt to stress.

 What’s really cool about microglia are that they are also very plastic.
 They can adjust quite rapidly to accommodate environmental changes or our own resource needs (wiki).
 Microglia also have phenotypes, meaning they have a distinct character of actions and reactions based on the needs of the larger organisms (us) and their experience with us.
 This may suggest that microglia networks have distinct personality types.
 Which may also suggest, consistent with the “Theory of Peripheral Minds”, that our microglia personality may also reflect our own personality.
 A Personality-Immune connection has been suggested for quite some time and is demonstrable in both human (Howard, D’Acquisto, Capitanio) and animal studies (Jacques-Hamilton, Wolf)